Moving to Greater Houston, Texas: Your Complete 2026 Relocation Guide

 - Research flood risk for your property.
 Before signing a lease or closing on a home, check flood zone status on the Harris County Flood Control District map and FEMA's flood map service.
 Ask the landlord or seller directly about flooding history.
 If your property is in a FEMA-designated flood zone, flood insurance is likely required and should be factored into your budget.

 - Register your vehicle within 30 days.
 Texas requires vehicle registration within 30 days of establishing residency.
-You will need a Texas vehicle inspection first (available at most auto shops for ~$7 for non-commercial vehicles plus $25.50 for emissions in Harris County).
+If you are in an emissions-testing county (Harris, Fort Bend, Brazoria, Galveston, Montgomery), you will need an emissions test (~$25-50).
+A $7.50 inspection replacement fee is added to your registration.
 Then visit your county tax office with your out-of-state title, proof of insurance, and inspection report.

 - Get your Texas driver's license within 90 days.
 Visit a DPS (Department of Public Safety) office.
 Bring your current license, Social Security card, two proofs of Texas residency (lease, utility bill), and proof of U.S. citizenship or lawful status.
 Book your appointment online — walk-ins at Houston-area DPS offices can involve two-to-three-hour waits.